Ask the Peninsula's Bay Area Water Supply and Conservation Agency (BAWSCA) to do it's part

-Further downstream, where the Tuolumne water once fed the Delta and Bay, stagnant water now turns to cesspools of toxic blue-green algae.
-Getting more Sierra river water flowing back through the Delta and Bay is the solution identified by state environmental officials, but San Francisco, under the direction of SFPUC staff, is refusing to do its part.
-This flies in the face of San Franciscans’ value to protect the environment.
+Further downstream, where the Tuolumne water once fed the Delta and Bay, stagnant water now turns to cesspools of toxic blue green algae.
+San Francisco is refusing to do its part to help fix this, contrary to San Franciscans’ value to protect the environment.

 Once abundant salmon runs that helped feed the Bay Area and beyond are weak and sick.
-As a result, the billion dollar recreational and commercial fishing industry that helped build fishermans wharf is suffering badly - after being shut down completely a decade ago.
-The answer is for the City of San Francisco to lead the way in restoring the river and to do its part to help restore the Delta and Bay.
+The commercial fishing industry that built Fishermen’s Wharf is almost gone, costing us local, sustainable jobs while the City of San Francisco is refusing to do its part to restore the river, Delta and Bay.

 We know there’s enough water to supply the City while protecting the environment because San Franciscan cut a third of their water use during the last drought.
-Instead of reflecting City residents’ experience and values, the SFPUC now argues that conserving won’t work and they’re using faulty studies to argue for the keeping the status quo.
+Instead of reflecting City residents’ experience, the SFPUC says conserving won’t work and they use faulty studies to argue for the keeping the status quo.

-Recently, the National Marine Fisheries Service commissioned a group of independent scientists to examine studies the SFPUC staff paid for to prop up its no compromise position.
+Recently, the National Marine Fisheries Service commissioned a group of independent scientists to examine these studies.
 The independent scientists found they had little to no scientific validity.